anil291987/LayerDrawingAndAnimation/README.md

 # LayerDrawingAndAnimation
-It is simple demonstration of create shape layer using bezier path and animate shape layer.
+It is simple demonstration of create shape layer using bezier path and animation on shape layer.